Communication Major B.A.

 Why study communication at UNH?

 Students in communication study real-world political issues, news events, cultural phenomena and communication between friends, family members, colleagues, community members and strangers.
-To enhance their coursework, students may also learn digital media production in the state-of-the-art CMN Media Lab; engage in multi-modal digital, film, audio, and web-based research and scholarship with the student and faculty group UNH CAMRA; facilitate meaningful conversations and collaborate with our local communities on topics important to civil society through the Civil Discourse Lab; host social, educational and networking events with the honor society Lambda Pi Eta; and gain experience and expertise through a communication internship.
+To enhance their coursework, students may also learn digital media production in the state-of-the-art Communication Media Lab; engage in multi-modal digital, film, audio, and web-based research and scholarship with the student and faculty group UNH CAMRA; facilitate meaningful conversations and collaborate with our local communities on topics important to civil society through the Civil Discourse Lab; host social, educational and networking events with the honor society Lambda Pi Eta; and gain experience and expertise through a communication internship.

 Potential careers